Summary (from the publisher):

 My Rating: 3/5 Stars

 Katherine Arden’s Small Spaces captured my middle grade heart in 2019.
-This spooky and scary middle grade series from the author of the adult fantasy series, The Bear and the Nightingale will be composed of four books, each following friends Ollie, Coco and Brian during each season in spooky Vermont.
+This spooky and scary middle grade series will be composed of four books, each following friends Ollie, Coco and Brian during each season in spooky Vermont.
 The latest installment, Dead Voices, follows the three friends over their winter break at a ski resort.
 However, their vacation is filled with strange happenings, including the arrival of a ghost hunter, and the particularly bad snowstorm isn’t helping.

 Like Small Spaces, Katherine Arden provides such a vividly wintery and spooky atmosphere in Dead Voices.
 I honestly just could have read a story about Ollie, Coco and Brian hanging out at the Egg or at the ski resort playing chess and eating Ollie’s dad’s treats!
 Although this story definitely screams winter, I will say that I think I preferred the spooky Halloween-like atmosphere in Small Spaces more.
 While Small Spaces‘ plot does deal with ghosts, Dead Voices definitely screams ghost story more.
 Blame it on my own personal reading taste perhaps, but I really wasn’t too invested in the main storyline.